MCMi460/nso-applet-api/lp1.nso.nintendo.net.md

 # NSOApplet

 ## A lot of the below documentation is wrong/bad as of now.
-See [my script](/api.py) for a new documentation of these endpoints (and more) in Python code.
+See [my script](/nso/api.py) for a new documentation of these endpoints (and more) in Python code.
+## I will be fixing this in the upcoming future.
+I'm just planning on writing all of the routes in Python first.

 All requests are over HTTP2.
 For shorthand, please prepend `https://lp1.nso.nintendo.net/api`.